 This course is designed to explore the many facets of distributed leadership in a public school setting.
 Candidates will be introduced to the foundational concepts that impact teacher expertise and empowerment such as building trust, understanding the change process, using the characteristics of adult learners to select teacher leaders, and the factors related to competent supervision.
 Prerequisite: EDU 5060.
+Three credits the instructional strategies used in the classroom align with known best practices and research findings, explore the alignment between what is being taught and state standards, and develop actionable goals to improve student performance based on the analysis of, demographic, program, and perception data.
 Three credits.